 A copy of the lower court docket.
 If any party has served a motion for reconsideration or intends to serve a motion for reconsideration, that fact must be brought to the court's attention because it is the Appeals Court's practice to stay a decision pending resolution in the trial court of the motion for reconsideration.

-Only the original of the motion, memorandum, and attachments and one copy of each opposition needs to be filed.
+Rule 6 motions may be e-filed using the eFileMA system.
+If filing on paper, only the original of the motion, memorandum, and attachments and one copy of each opposition needs to be filed.
 No additional paper copies are required.

 A certificate of service on all parties in the case, setting forth the name, address, and telephone number of counsel or other party upon whom service has been made shall be filed in the office of the Clerk of the Appeals Court.